Previous step: Report outline

-You MUST use Controls (with the correct titles/names) for all the information on your cover page.
+Controls (with the correct titles/names) must be used for all the information on your cover page.
 Interestingly enough, whilst the curriculum specifies that we learn to use only form controls from Legacy Tools in Microsoft Word, the only way to create a control with a title as required is to use the newer, Rich Text Content Control.

 In the screenshot above we see the Rich Text Content Control (2) and the Legacy Tools button (3) on the Developer Ribbon (1)

-Use formatting – but NOT Styles (unless you create special Styles especially for your cover)!
-If you do go the extra mile and create or use Styles, remember that you can even “attach” a Style to a Rich Text Content Control!
+Use formatting, but NOT Styles (unless you create special Styles especially for your cover) on your cover!
+If you do go the extra mile and create or use appropriate Styles, remember that you can even “attach” a Style to a Rich Text Content Control!

-You should include a striking graphic relevant to your topic on your cover page.
-Remember to give credit for the image if it is not your own.
-I recommend placing the credit for a cover image beneath your Table of Figures.
+You should include a striking graphic, relevant to your topic, on your cover page.
+Remember to give credit for the image.
+I recommend placing the credit for a cover page image beneath your Table of Figures.
+If you download the image from the internet, credit using the URL as a minimum.

 There must be no page number on your cover page.